 How is it possible?
 Easy.

-- And it doesn't use any of the characters who are a "more than incidental" part of Islands of Adventure's Super Hero Island or another character of the same "family."
+- It doesn't use any of the characters who are a "more than incidental" part of Islands of Adventure's Super Hero Island or another character of the same "family."

 So don't expect an Avengers Campus, a Stark Expo, or a more ambitious land to make its way to Walt Disney World.
 EPCOT's standalone Guardians experience will likely be the only Marvel attraction Walt Disney World offers… at least until Marvel’s next phase of films introduces another character that skirts Universal’s ownership.